 We offer a wide variety of programs for all ages and interests.
 Our classes are taught by many of the same instructors that work in neighboring communities, and we offer those classes at a much lower rate for Discovery Bay residents.

-Just check out the guide and sign up, you’ll be glad you did!
+Just check out the guide and sign up by clicking the class number to register for a class, you’ll be glad you did!

 The Delta region is comprised of over 1200 miles of waterways protected by over 1000 miles of levees.
 The area is enjoyed and relied on by those seeking the rich argriculture of the region.